top of page

 KJ BLOGZ- Encouragement When You Need It

 Growing up, reading was my escape.
 Whenever life felt heavy or uncertain, I’d disappear into stories — into characters and worlds that offered comfort.
 But even in those escapes, something was missing.
 The faces I read about, the heroines I admired, rarely looked like me.
-The Black girls, when they did appear, were often side characters — there to help, heal, or serve someone else’s story.
+Black women and girls, when they did appear, were often side characters — there to help, heal, or serve someone else’s story.

 Tired of hearing the same indirect message that "Black women are to serve- quietly without complaint", I started rewriting.
 I would imagine myself into the stories — which led to the creation of new details, new endings, and new reflections.
 That’s where my love for storytelling began — not just from reading, but from reclaiming space inside the stories I read.